TET2 c.2355del, p.His786MetfsTer27

 PM5 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PM5 is: "Novel missense change at an amino acid residue where a different pathogenic missense change has been seen".
-The evidence for this variant shows: it is a frameshift, not a missense change.
+The evidence for this variant shows: this is a frameshift, not a missense change.
 Therefore, this criterion is not applied.

 PM6